This concerns neither food nor hamburgers. Sorry. Hit the food category of this blog for that sort of stuff.

 Make the hamburger a helper, not a hindrance.

 What’s a good breakpoint to start showing the hamburger menu?
-If you decide a hamburger menu’s right for your site, at about 935 pixels you should usually switch to the burger, rarely if ever at wider resolutions.
+If you decide a hamburger menu’s right for your site, at about 934 pixels on 1080p screens, or at about 1154 on 1440p, and the corresponding half-point on 4k, you should usually switch to the burger, rarely if ever at wider resolutions.
 (Which puts me at odds with the tired, old conventional wisdom.)

 Subtle but important caveat: in an ideal situation, with a properly funded web effort focused on smart user interaction, the content will often dictate breakpoints.
 More on content-defined breakpoints here, and a deeper dive on breakpoint-by-content from Google.
 (Neither of them touch much on the notion of tight taxonomies for navigation, which I’ll save for another menu UX blog post.)